- About Us

 Members of the community are welcome to consult the collections and may also take advantage of the following services: assistance in the use of the collections, Special Collections and Archives, and the microform reading equipment.
 There is a charge for photocopying and printing.

-The Extramural Borrowing Program offers individual memberships to the general public and institutional memberships to businesses.
-The University Library is pleased to serve the community in this way.
-However, you are encouraged to check the holdings of the public libraries in the region for your research needs before applying for extramural borrowing privileges.
+The University Library offers individual memberships to the general public and institutional memberships to businesses.
+However, you are encouraged to check the holdings of the public libraries in the region for your research needs before applying for community borrowing privileges.
 The borrowing card may be used only by the person to whom it is issued.
 View further details on borrowing policies here.

 Help Desk Service Policy

-Members of the community are welcome to consult the Library’s collections in-person.
 General assistance in the use of the collections is available from the Library’s Help Desk.
 Community users may search the library catalogue and browse the Library’s web site from off-campus prior to visiting campus.
-By obtaining a temporary user ID and password, on-campus visitors may obtain access to electronic resources according to the individual terms of licencing agreements.
+By obtaining a temporary user ID and password, on-campus visitors may obtain access to electronic resources according to the individual terms of licensing agreements.
 Community users are eligible for library cards that allow them to borrow material for a fee.

 No distinction is made between Brock University and community users when providing routine reference assistance, but priority will be given to Brock University users if staffing or space is not adequate to meet demand either at any given time or over a prolonged period.